gl-trapani/CodeReviews.Console.HabitTracker/HabitTracker/readme.md

 ___
 - Plan before you code!
 - Use the Readme as a project log.
-- Write unit tests.
+- Do unit testing.
-- Find out what unit tests are.
+- Find out what unit testing is.